Berkeley-MDes/tdf-fa24-yule-cal/README.md

 [![TED Project 2_Keeper](https://img.youtube.com/vi/z6CSoZwMAkM.jpg)](https://www.youtube.com/watch?v=z6CSoZwMAkM)

-The details of the process
+The details of the process

 This project involves the Photon 2 microcontroller, an MPU6050 sensor, and a DRV2605 motor to detect posture deviations and provide real-time feedback.
 It uses:
 - A power button to toggle the system ON/OFF.